larham/opportunities/README.md

 ## Disclaimer

 Timecounts™ is a registered trademark of Timecounts Inc.
-This Opportunity Alerts software is NOT affiliated with Timecounts Inc.
+This Opportunity software is NOT affiliated with Timecounts Inc.